opt-out-tools/opt-out/README.md

 ## Usage
 The two important files are **model.py** and **deploy.py**

 - model.py builds the model and saves it to a .h5 file (optional - you have to go into the file and set save_model = True in the train function)

-- deploy.py runs a flask server and loads a model from saved_model_data/models folder.
-It then predicts the sentiment of a sentence when the /predict API is hit.
+- deploy.py predicts the sentiment of a sentence when the /predict API is hit.
+It runs a flask server and loads a model from saved_model_data/models folder.

 If you just want to **play with the model** then in a terminal and run the command: `python model.py` *This will build the model only.
 If you want to tweek things, you'll have to manually edit the file.*